Silicon Perception is building a new type of chip to enable agile autonomous robots.

 To achieve the absolute lowest latency and highest throughput for real time streaming AI inference, we employ the following hardware architecture choices.
 First, the model weights are stored entirely on-chip, distributed across a large number of memory instances.
 Second, we execute the model per-row, using only row buffers for intermediate storage per layer.
 By fully distributing both the model parameters and tensor storage on-chip, we remove all memory access bottlenecks while reducing the overall footprint and power consumption.

 To support ultra high performance streaming CNN models, we utilize three types of parallel execution.
 First, each Conv2d layer is executed in parallel using dedicated, pipelined hardware.
 Second, within each pipelined layer, rows are evaluated in 1..32 parallel strips.
 Third, within each layer and strip, output channel dot products are computed using 1..512 parallel dedicated FPU MAC units.
-In conjunction, these three degrees of parallel execution enable >10,000X speedup over serial execution of Conv2d.
+In conjunction, these three degrees of parallel execution enable >10,000X speedup over serial execution of a Conv2d model.

-As a reference image encoder for general purpose downstream tasks, we are releasing under MIT license the IE120R single chip image encoder as a drop-in replacement for a Resnet-18 feature extractor.
-The IE120R accepts a 896x896 RGB input image and runs at 120 frames/s with <2 ms constant latency.
-The IE120R produces output feature maps with shapes [512,7,7], [256,14,14], [128,28,28], [64,56,56], [64,112,112] which are compatible with Resnet-18.
-This model fits in the Agilex AGF 027 device and supports flexible camera and downstream interfaces.
+We are releasing the IE120R single chip image encoder as a drop-in replacement for a Resnet-18 feature extractor.
+The IE120R accepts a 896x896 RGB input image and runs at 100 frames/s with 11.5 ms constant latency.
+This performance is achieved using a power efficient 250MHz clock rate.
+The IE120R produces an output feature map with shape [7,7,512] which is compatible with Resnet-18.
+This model fits in the Agilex 027 device and supports flexible camera and downstream interfaces.

-Today, deep learning inference engines are typically workloads on top of general-purpose SoC platforms such as multicore CPU or GPU, using a software stack such as PyTorch or Tensorflow.
+Today, deep learning inference engines are typically workloads on top of general-purpose platforms such as multicore CPU or GPU, using a software stack such as PyTorch or Tensorflow.
 This approach is ubiquitous and provides extensive flexibility to run any model, at the expense of power, performance, and silicon area.

 In embedded applications where the model and input shape are fixed, the flexibility of a software implementation is unnecessary.
 Silicon Perception has chosen to remove the software stack completely, converting deep models into single chip hardware components with programmable weights.
 These components have streaming interfaces and execute in hard real time, with the highest throughput and lowest latency in the industry.